What are your reasons for hiring a consultant? According to Entrepreneur, the top reasons companies bring in an outside consultant are because they:

 • Need an objective point of view

-All of those reasons require the consultant to know their stuff, be able to work with your team and understand your business.
-Here’s how to make sure the consultant you hire can get the job done.
+All those reasons require the consultant to know theirstuff, be able to work with your team, and understand your business.
+Here’s howto make sure the consultant you hire can get the job done.

 Make Sure Your Consultant Knows Their Stuff

-Whatever their other skills, an IT consultant who lacks technical knowledge won’t be able to complete tasks on their own or gain the respect that lets them motivate your technology team.
-So, hiring an external IT consultant always starts by evaluating their technical background.
+Whatever their other skills, an IT consultant who lacks certaintechnical knowledge won’t be able to complete tasks on their own or gain therespect that helps them motivate your technology team.
+So hiring an external ITconsultant always starts by evaluating their technical background.

-If you aren’t committed to a specific technology and vendor product, make sure you understand the consultant’s relationship with any vendors.
-You need to trust that the technology they recommend will benefit your business, not simply earn them a commission.
+If you aren’t committed to a specific technology or vendors’product, make sure you understand the consultant’s relationship with theirsuppliers.
+You need to trust that the technology they recommend will benefityour business, not simply earn them a commission.

 Make Sure Your Consultant Knows Your Business

-It’s also helpful if that industry experience was in a company of comparable size.
-The IT issues, business challenges and appropriate solutions to either set of issues aren’t the same in a mom-and-pop business and a Fortune 500 firm.
-Developing a solution appropriate to the environment requires understanding how the business size affects its capability to adopt and support a proposed solution.
+It’s also helpful if that industry experience was in acompany of comparable size.
+The IT issues, business challenges and appropriatesolutions aren’t the same in a mom-and-pop business as they are for a Fortune500 firm.
+Developing a solution appropriate to the environment requiresunderstanding how the business size affects its capabilities and the way theycan support a proposed solution.

 Make Sure Your Consultant Can Work With Your Team

-Whatever the scenario, the consultant needs to have good communication skills.
-Depending on your workplace, communication may take place in person, via email or PowerPoint presentations, so both speaking and writing skills are important.
-They need the ability to use their communication skills to work with your IT team, your business contacts and both business and IT management.
-Consultants need the ability to defend their point of view, but also need to be able to recognize when others have a better idea.
+Both speaking and writing skills are important.
+They needthe ability to use those skills to work with your IT team, your businesscontacts, and both the business and IT management groups.
+Consultants also needthe ability to defend their point of view, but also need to be able torecognize when others have a better idea.

 Make Sure the Consultant Can Solve Your Problems

-When you hire an external IT consultant, you probably have an idea of specific problems you want them to solve.
-A truly effective consultant, however, can innovate and go beyond the bounds of your statement of the problem to identify and solve the problems you haven’t recognized yet.
-You want a consultant who has the confidence to tell you when you’re wrong, point out what you’re missing and steer you in the right direction, even if it’s opposite from where you thought you were heading.
+When you hire an external IT consultant, you probably havean idea of specific problems you want them to solve.
+A truly effectiveconsultant, however, can innovate and go beyond the bounds of your problem toidentify and solve other issues you haven’t recognized yet.
+You want aconsultant who has the confidence to tell you when you’re wrong, point out whatyou’re missing, and steer you in the right direction … even if it’s not whereyou thought you were heading.

-Make sure the company the consultant works for has a solid reputation for completing work satisfactorily and engaging in good business practices.
-Check out the consultant’s reputation as well; speak with references and conduct a background investigation to confirm that the consultant has no criminal record and a reputation for integrity.
+Make sure the company the consultant works for has a solidreputation for thoroughly completing work, finishing on time, and other goodbusiness practices.
+Check out the consultant’s reputation as well; speak withreferences and confirm that the consultant has a reputation for integrity.

-Whenever you add someone to your team, whether an employee or an external consultant, there’s always the worry of whether they’ll work out.
-By evaluating technical, business and interpersonal skills, you’re likely to find the consultant who’ll effectively fit into your team and help your business achieve its goals.
+Whenever you add someone to your team, whether an employeeor an external consultant, there’s always the worry of whether they’ll workout.
+By evaluating technical, business and interpersonal skills, you’re likelyto find a consultant who will effectively fit into your team and help yourbusiness achieve its goals.

-Our team at CTC Technologies has experience in IT consulting for mid-market and enterprise companies in the following areas: networking, WLAN, security, data storage & protection, SD-WAN, and more.
-Our team of engineers also has extensive experience in architecting solutions from major vendors like Cisco, Silver Peak, Microsoft, and VMWare, just to name a few.
+Our team at CTC Technologies has experience in ITconsulting for mid-market and enterprise companies in the following areas:networking, WLAN, security, data storage and protection, SD-WAN, and more.
+Ourteam of engineers also has extensive experience in architecting solutions frommajor vendors like Cisco, Microsoft, and VMWare, just to name a few.
+And yes,we have references!

 If your company has IT knowledge, resource, or talent gaps, reach out to us at (734) 408-0200 or contact us online today.